grace-notes/website/contents/topics/life-of-christ.md

 female weaker vessel, so also with a fellow heir of the grace of life, so that your prayers might not be hindered.”

-· The husband’s winning attitude is described by Peter as paying honor.
+&bull; The husband’s winning attitude is described by Peter as paying honor.

-· You believing husbands are to honor your wives (believing or unbelieving) as the gift from God that she is.
+&bull; You believing husbands are to honor your wives (believing or unbelieving) as the gift from God that she is.

-· The woman is the first gift to man chronologically; she precedes even Christ according to a time-reckoning.
+&bull; The woman is the first gift to man chronologically; she precedes even Christ according to a time-reckoning.

-· She is the second most important gift according to importance.
+&bull; She is the second most important gift according to importance.
 Therefore she is to be honored!

 (c) As children you must apply Ephesians 6:1-3: “(1) Children, obey your